 - How does the designated index differ from a relevant broad market index?
 N/A - Where can the methodology used for the calculation of the designated index be found?
 N/A

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 Where can I find more product specific information online?

 More product-specific information can be found on the website: www.amundi.lu